lhm2003/Hanming-Li.github.io/_pages/about.md

 [The Fitting Model Toward the Number of Plant Species and the Growth of Plants under the Drought Conditions](https://maifile.cn/est/d2726906090150/pdf)

- 2023 Mathematical Contest In Modeling Submitted Papper
+ 2023 Mathematical Contest In Modeling Submitted Papper (Successful Participated)

 **Hanming Li**, Hao Xue, Wei You